vivekkute013/vivekkute013/README.md

-- 👋 Hi, I’m @vivekkute013
+- 👋 Hi, I’m Vivek Kute
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding and to become a full stack developer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development and machine learning.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..
-- 📫 How to reach me ...
+- 📫 How to reach me on instagram @vivek.kute.9231.

 <!---
 vivekkute013/vivekkute013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.